-By taking these simple steps, you can to help keep your horse safe and minimise the stress caused by fireworks, both to you and your horse.
+By taking these steps, you can to help keep your horse safe and minimise the stress caused by fireworks, both to you and your horse.

 - Find out the dates and locations of local firework displays.
 Speak to the organisers of organised displays, and also to any neighbours who you know are planning their own celebrations, to ensure you know what time the fireworks will be starting and finishing.
 Warn them that there are horses nearby and ask if they can be considerate about the direction in which they set off the fireworks.